 Health Dashboard for Direct Routing

 Health Dashboard for Direct Routing lets you monitor the connection between your Session Border Controller (SBC) and the Direct Routing interface.
 With Health Dashboard, you can monitor information about your SBC, the telephony service, and the network parameters between your SBC and the Direct Routing interface.
 This information can help you identify issues, including the reason for dropped calls.
 For example, the SBC might stop sending calls if a certificate on the SBC has expired or if there are network issues.
+See the admin roles to learn who has access to the health dashboard.

 Health Dashboard monitors two levels of information: